-Steak Tartare is one of those dishes that you either love, because you’ve had the guts to try it… or you refuse to try it because you’re a vegetarian or a chicken 😉 Jokes aside, this is a beautiful French dish which is also super healthy.
-I am lucky where I live that I have access to very high quality, fresh meat and we have our own chickens, but if you aren’t able to source premium ingredients I suggest you give this recipe a skip.
 The primary reason for needing high quality meat is that there is obviously a safety risk with consuming raw meat, and even then you have to ensure you employ proper food storage and handling techniques to avoid food poisoning.
 Secondly, because the meat is so tender, when you spread it on your bread/cracker/whatever, it melts.

-- 200 g | 7 oz high quality, fat trimmed, beef tenderloin or eye fillet, sliced 1 cm thick, par frozen for a few hours
+- 200 g high quality - fat trimmed, beef tenderloin or eye fillet, sliced 1 cm thick, par frozen for a few hours

-- 1 small French shallot, peeled and halved (small brownish reddish one, about 10 g or 0.3 oz)
+- 1 small French shallot - peeled and halved (small brownish reddish one, about 10 g or 0.3 oz)

 - 1 small handful of flat parsley leaves

-- 1 tsp capers, drained
+- 1 tsp capers - drained

 - 1-2 cornichon